 2. Don’t eat anything before the exam

-4. Get a good night rest the night before the exam
+4. Get a good night’s rest

 5. Clean up your diet a couple of weeks before the exam